kytos/documentation/tutorials/napps/switch_l3_part1.rst

             in_port = packet_in.in_port.value
             switch = event.source.switch
             switch.l3_table[ipv4.source] = in_port
-            log.info(f'Packet received from {ipv4.source} to {ipv4.destination}.')
+            log.info('Packet received from %s to %s.', ipv4.source, ipv4.destination)

 Create Flow Mods for IP Addresses
 =================================

-The next step is to check if the switch already knows which port the destination address is at.
+The next step is to check if the switch already knows from which port the destination address is reachable.
 Your method will look for it in the l3 switching table.

-If the switch does know the packet shall go to, you will install a Flow in it so new packets with the same source and destination addresses will be not sent to the controller from now on.
+If the switch does know where the packet shall go to, then you will install a Flow in it so new packets with the same source and destination addresses will be directly and correctly forwarded, without needing the controller.
 The Flow will instruct the switch to handle those new packets himself.

 Your Flow Mod message shall have:
  - A Flow Mod Command: as this is a new Flow, the command is OFPFC_ADD;
- - A Flow Match: A match has all information you want the switch to check before deciding the packet belongs to this particular flow.
+ - A Flow Match: A match has all information you want the switch to check before deciding if the packet belongs to this particular flow.
 You want the switch to match the source IP address, the destination IP address and the Ethernet Type (IP);
  - A list of Actions: All the actions to be performed on the incoming packet are executed by the switch.
-Given this is a switching NApp, you want the switch to send the packet through the correct port, identified by the controller.
+Given this is a switching NApp, you want the switch to send the packet through the correct port, defined by the controller.

-Once you have prepared the Flow Mod, create a KytosEvent containing it directed to the switch that sent you the Packet In, and put this event in the ``msg_out`` buffer.
+Once you have prepared the Flow Mod, create a KytosEvent containing it directed to the switch that sent you the PacketIn, and put this event in the ``msg_out`` buffer.

 .. code-block:: python

             dest_port = switch.l3_table.get(ipv4.destination, None)

             if dest_port is not None:
-                log.info(f'{ipv4.destination} is at port {dest_port}.')
+                log.info('%s is at port %d.', ipv4.destination, dest_port)
                 flow_mod = FlowMod()
                 flow_mod.command = FlowModCommand.OFPFC_ADD
                 flow_mod.match = Match()